jmorgadov/liter/README.md

 - `changelog_ignore_commits`

-    All the commits that match with any of these *key words* will not be in the changelog file.
+    All the commits that match with any of these *key words* will not be included in the changelog file.